Textualize/textual/docs/widgets/collapsible.md

 # Collapsible

-!!! tip "Added in version 0.36"
+!!! tip "Added in version 0.37"

-Widget that wraps its contents in a collapsible container.
+A container with a title that can be used to show (expand) or hide (collapse) content, either by clicking or focusing and pressing ++enter++.

-- [ ] Focusable
+- [x] Focusable
 - [x] Container

 ## Composing

-There are two ways to wrap other widgets.
+You can add content to a Collapsible widget either by passing in children to the constructor, or with a context manager (`with` statement).

-You can pass them as positional arguments to the [Collapsible][textual.widgets.Collapsible] constructor:
+Here is an example of using the constructor to add content:

 ```python
 def compose(self) -> ComposeResult:
     yield Collapsible(Label("Hello, world."))
 ```

-Alternatively, you can compose other widgets under the context manager:
+Here's how the to use it with the context manager:

 ```python
 def compose(self) -> ComposeResult: